opendevstack/ods-quickstarters/e2e-spock-geb/README.md

 # End-to-end tests with Spock, Geb and Unirest (e2e-spock-geb)

+This quickstarter tracks its own version in the files/build.gradle file.
+Make sure to update it accordingly.

 Documentation is located in our [official documentation](https://www.opendevstack.org/ods-documentation/opendevstack/3.x/quickstarters/e2e-spock-geb.html)

 Please update documentation in the [antora page directory](https://github.com/opendevstack/ods-quickstarters/tree/master/docs/modules/ROOT/pages)